|

 3 D - crop circle models

-season, were a lot of crop circles looked three-dimensional, many people
+Especially after the 1999 season, were a lot of crop circles looked three-dimensional, many people got suddenly interested in the

-have.
-Already before this 1999 season I looked at the
+three-dimensional aspects a crop circle can have.
+Already before this 1999 season I looked at the possibilities to reconstruct

-possibilities to reconstruct (two-dimensional) crop circles into
+(two-dimensional) crop circles into three-dimensional shapes.

-the conventions you make before you start.
-In this section I will show two
+you make before you start.
+In this section I will show two different ways of making the two-dimensional patterns three-dimensional.

 |